stormpath/express-stormpath/docs/configuration.rst

 Default Features
 ----------------

-When you add Stormpath to your application, via ``app.use(stormpath.init(app))``, our module will add the following routes to your application by default:
+When you add Stormpath to your application using ``app.use(stormpath.init(app))``, our module will automatically add the following routes to your applicationx:

 +--------------+-------------------------------------------------------------+---------------------------+
 | URI          | Purpose                                                     | Documentation             |